learlab/itell-api/README.md

 # Development

-Clone the repository and run `pipenv install` to install requirements from the pipfile. (please note that you will need to manually install NLTK and Huggingface models for the time being.)
+1. Clone the repository and run `pipenv install` to install requirements from the pipfile.
+2. Run `python .\download_models.py` to download required models from NLTK and Huggingface

 # Deployment